If you're in the B2B industry, you've probably heard of account-based sales (ABS).

 ABS redefines the typical (solo) sales process.
 To execute ABS effectively, sales must work strategically with their colleagues in other departments (think Marketing & Customer Success) to provide authentic and personalized outreach.

 Account-based sales is a cross-organizational, multi-channel approach that targets high-value accounts.
 Personalized content is used to establish buying committees within these accounts.
-This is the main differentiator ABS provides from traditional selling techniques: thoughtful personalization.
+This is the main differentiator account-based selling provides over traditional selling techniques: thoughtful personalization.

 In the past, select sales organizations operated in a way that gave the profession a bad-wrap; one-size fits all tactics combined with product-focused selling points that often miscommunicated the intended customer message.
 Fortunately for us, there have been significant strides in the development of sales methodologies; leading us to a profession that is far more customer-centric and has recently evolved into an art of giving.

 The book, Go-Givers Sell More, digs into this concept and defines value as providing more than what someone pays for.
 It's the idea that selling should be communicating how you are providing a solution to a problem, which ultimately saves money for your customer.
 ABS enables salespeople to communicate these points to target accounts through multiple channels, keeping the message personal and relevant to that particular prospect's challenges.

 The Challenger Sale, published by CEB, cites that there is an average of 6.8 stakeholders involved in every B2B decision.
 That's nearly 7 people you have to align with to close a deal.
 Each individual will have their unique set of personal challenges and opinions regarding possible solutions.
 This means that sales teams must be incredibly targeted in their approach to build meaningful relationships within the buying committee.
 We need to understand and solve for the individual challenges, while also ensuring that the wider, organizational needs are still met.